 Don’t buy while others die.
 You’re new best friend is closer than you realize.

 FOSTERING—You can take a dog or cat into your home for a period of time (1 week to a few months).
 You take care of them and give them the extra time they need until they find a home of their own.
 Many animals are very adoptable but are in high-kill shelters where they only have 3 days to find a home.
 Most just need more time to find their new family.
 This is a very rewarding experience to know YOU were the reason they are alive.

-TRANSPORTING—These volunteer “legs” (usually 45 minutes to 1½ hour each way) are the difference between life and death for most animals.
+TRANSPORTING—These volunteer legs (usually 45 minutes to 1 hour each way) are the difference between life and death for most animals.
 Many shelters down south put to sleep 250 dogs per week.
-It’s unbelievable, but it’s true.
-Many rescues up north have the room and can rescue these dogs; it’s just a matter of getting people/families to volunteer to drive a leg.
+It's unbelievable, but it's true.
+Many rescues up north have the room and can rescue these dogs; its just a matter of getting people/families to volunteer to drive a leg.
 Each leg varies according to area, availability of transporters, and rescues.
 How it works is a coordinator sets up a run sheet that they send out with a route on it, people volunteer for the leg in their area that best fits into their schedule or their hearts.
-If you want to sign up please go to: http://www.roadwarriors.350.com/Sign_up.htm
+If you would like to volunteer for transport, please email us for more info:

 SUPPLY DRIVE—We collect old blankets, towels, sheets; small, medium & large dog collars, leashes; carriers/crates; dog food; dog beds; and monetary donations for vet bills (spay/neuter).

 FUNDRAISING—We are always looking for people to help with events and even plan them.

 Thousands of animals are saved each month by a network of rescuers who work together.

 Please join us and help make a HUGE difference!